DEFERRED ACTION FOR CHILDHOOD ARRIVALS

 In some cases, individuals who come to the United States as children may be able to receive deferred action for two years if certain requirements are met.
 The Secretary of Homeland Security made an announcement on June 15, 2012 that deferred action can be pursued by individuals who were living in the United States as children.
 Individuals who qualify will be eligible for work authorization in the country also.

-If you are wondering whether you are eligible for deferred action, speak with an immigration attorney in Salt Lake City today!
+If you are wondering whether you are eligible for deferred action, call our office.
 We can provide you with the passionate and dedicated legal guidance you deserve.

 Requesting Consideration for Deferred Action